haveibeenknown/hibk/index.md

 ---
 layout: help
 title: Have I Been Known?
-subtitle: Check if your bitcoin is known to surveillance and counter with obfuscation ♯fucKYC
+subtitle: Check if you have a bitcoin address that is likely known to surveillance
 hero:
     background: "#000000"
     image: header_2.jpg